 Shahr-e Sukhteh civilization is one of the wonders of the ancient world.
-The city was built in 3200 B.C, and people lived in four eras between 3200-1800 B.C.
-The whole area of this city is almost 152 hectares, and it was built between Hamoon (هامون) lake and Hirmand (هیرمند) river.
+The city was built in 3200 B.C., and people lived in four eras between 3200-1800 B.C.
+The whole area of this city is almost 152 hectares, and it was built between the Hamoon (هامون) lake and Hirmand (هیرمند) river.

 Iran Travel Guide Center invites you to read the article for tourists who travel to Iran.

 The Hills of Shahr-e Sukhteh is divided into four zones:

 - industrial region

 Why did They call This City Shahr-e Sukhteh?

 According to documents, this name (Shahr-e Sukhteh) dates back 150 years.
 This city was burnt twice: once at the initial level of its growth and the other at the moment of its destruction.

 Also, signs of burning are found in this city; so this is why they named it Shahr-e Sukhteh, which means “Burned City.”
 This Iranian city was green and full of beautiful trees like maple, willow, and poplar.